-CMN enacted Resolution No. 4,656 on April 26, 2018, to regulate online lending fintechs and establish two new categories of financial institutions ("CMN Resolution 4,656"), as disciplined by Law 4,595, that are only authorized to grant credit through electronic platforms:
+CMN enacted Resolution No. 4,656 on April 26, 2018, to regulate online lending fintechs and established two new categories of financial institutions ("CMN Resolution 4,656").
+However, CMN Resolution No. 4,656 rules on credit fintechs have been replaced by Resolution No. 5,050, dated November 25, 2022).
+Pursuant to such CMN Resolutions and law 4,595, those new categories of financial institutions are the only ones authorized to grant credit through electronic platforms:

-- Direct Credit Corporation (sociedade de crédito direto "SCD"): a financial institution that carries out loan transactions, financing and acquisition of credit rights exclusively through an electronic platform, using mainly its own capital as financial source for such transactions.
-The SCDs are authorized to assign credits related to their own transactions to: (i) financial institutions; (ii) investment funds; or (iii) securitization companies, provided that the quotas of the investment funds and the securitization assets issued by the securitization company are offered exclusively to qualified investors; and - Peer to Peer Lending Corporation (sociedade de empréstimo entre pessoas "SEP"): a financial institution that intermediates lending and financing transactions between individuals, exclusively through an electronic platform.
+• Direct Credit Corporation (sociedade de crédito direto - "SCD"): a financial institution that carries out loan transactions, financing and acquisition of credit rights exclusively through an electronic platform, using mainly its own capital as financial source for such transactions.
+The SCDs are authorized to assign credits related to their own transactions to: (i) financial institutions; (ii) investment funds; or (iii) securitization companies, provided that the quotas of the investment funds and the securitization assets issued by the securitization company are offered exclusively to qualified investors; and

+• Peer to Peer Lending Corporation (sociedade de empréstimo entre pessoas - "SEP"): a financial institution that intermediates lending and financing transactions between individuals, exclusively through an electronic platform.
 Creditors may be individuals, financial institutions, investment funds exclusively destined to qualified investors, securitization companies or other legal entities, but similarly to the SCD, the quotas of the investment funds and the securitization assets issued by the securitization company can only be offered to qualified investors.
-CMN Resolution 4,656 limits the exposure of non-qualified investors (as per CVM regulation) to R\$15,000.00 per debtor, for transactions intermediated by the same SEP.
+CMN Resolution 5,050 limits the exposure of non-qualified investors (as per CVM regulation) to R\$15,000.00 per debtor, for transactions intermediated by the same SEP.